 These preliminary considerations allow us to argue that all formal experiments can also realise themselves in three different variations: as stylistic changes, as a play with generic elements by breaking with conventional forms, and as a ludic engagement with the material conventions of fiction.

 These playful changes of fictional forms are, essentially, variations of breaking with conventionalised norms, whereby form is inherently characterised as variable and dynamical because form, in all three variations of the term, has never stayed unchanged during the history of literary fiction.
 Style – as the first variation of the term ‘form’ – is never static, neither throughout the history of literary fiction nor within an author’s oeuvre or even one text.
-Form in the sense of language is per definitionem dynamical and is in a continuous mode of change.
-The reason for this is that, on the one hand, the style of different authors is varied and, on the other hand, authors can change their style constantly and ultimately styles can be representative of a specific era in literary history.
-Furthermore, the verbal form of a narrative changes in conjunction with the two other meanings of the term ‘form.’
+‘Form’ in the sense of language is per definitionem dynamical and in a continuous mode of change.
+The reason for this is that, on the one hand, the style of different authors is varied, and, on the other hand, authors can change their style constantly and ultimately styles can be representative of a specific era in literary history.
+Furthermore, the verbal form of a narrative changes in conjunction with the two other meanings of the term ‘form’.
 However, genres are also subject to continuous change, wherefore they pose an enormous challenge for their area of research.
 This issue is expressed in Rüdiger Zymner’s conclusion that genres are something made and not something given.
 This idea is not only applicable to textual sub-genres such as the ballad, which cannot be unequivocally assigned to one of the three primary genres and which hence per se crosses generic boundaries.
 Rather, it also concerns the literary-historical change of genres like the novel, which unites an abundance of various texts, but also sub-genres like autofiction and the roman à clef, which both cross the border between non-fiction and fiction.
 Finally, the materiality of literature changes as well – from parchment to the ‘traditionally’ printed book to those that only exist as virtual texts online.

 These expositions lead to an observation: The three variations of the term ‘form’ are not flexible and dynamical to the same extent.
 While language and style often underlie rapid changes in individual cases, genres change over longer periods of time, while material changes can often only be observed throughout centuries and change at the slowest rate.
-The reasons for this slower pace has to do with technological developments, such as the invention of the printing press and, more recently, the evolution of hypertextuality brought about by the world wide web as well as new, variable printing techniques.
+The reason for this slower pace has to do with technological developments, such as the invention of the printing press and, more recently, the evolution of hypertextuality brought about by the world wide web as well as new, variable printing techniques.
 This claim holds true at least for material changes in previous centuries, yet nowadays more rapid (and radical) changes can be observed.
 Hence, the reason why changes in material form are much slower in comparison to those that occur with regards to verbal and generic forms is that changes concerning materiality are strongly bound to text-external developments.

 Although this results in a deferral of established and hence static forms, such forms, which are artistic modes of expression, also always imply a dynamical process of shaping literary-fictional narratives.
 That is to say, any modification of form (in all three meanings of the term as defined above) always also creates form, albeit in a new and yet unprecedented mode.
 Formal changes are thus an integral part of the development of literature.